ofiraflalo/python-course-assignments/day05/README.md

 ## Notes

 The data in this project is simulated and does not contain private lab data.
 The project is based on the idea of using NMR bicarbonate NOE enhancement as a possible pH-related measurement.

+## AI use and prompts

+I used AI to help plan the project, create tests and debug errors.

+Example prompts:
+- "Write pytest tests for the pH estimation function."
+- "Help me debug missing package and file path errors."